WordPress/gutenberg/docs/getting-started/create-block/wp-plugin.md

 A `package.json` file was created with the create script, this defines the dependencies and scripts needed.
 You can install dependencies.
 The only initial dependency is the `@wordpress/scripts` package that bundles the tools and configurations needed to build blocks.

-In `package.json`, there is a `scripts` property that defines what command to run when using `npm run (cmd)`.
+In `package.json`, there is a `scripts` property that defines what command to run when using `pnpm (cmd)`.
 In our generated `package.json` file, the two main scripts point to the commands in the `wp-scripts` package:

 ```json
   "scripts": {